Duddukuri-Avinash/HR-Dashboard/README.md

 - 📊 Built this project as part of my Tableau portfolio
 ---

-## 📜 License
+## 🛡 License

-This project is for portfolio and educational purposes.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.